 - 4.13 The Council may make grants or loans to third parties for the purpose of capital expenditure, as allowable under paragraph 25 (1) (b) of the Local Authorities (Capital Financing and Accounting) (England) Regulations 2003 (Statutory Instrument No. 3146).
-This will usually be to support local economic development, and may be funded by external borrowing. - 4.14 New borrowing is anticipated in 2015-16 to finance loans to third parties: - Northampton Town Football Club Cabinet approved in principle the granting of loan finance of up to £12m to support stadia expansion and associated development.
-The final tranches of the loan (£1.5m) will be drawn down in 2015-16. - University of Northampton -The Council has worked with the South East Midlands Local Enterprise Partnership (SEMLEP) to secure the LEP project rate from PWLB for a loan facility of £46 million to support the creation of a waterside campus. .The loan is expected to be drawn down during the last quarter of 2015-16.
-Alongside this Northamptonshire Enterprise Partnership (NEP) has worked with Northamptonshire County Council to secure a further £14m at the LEP project rate from PWLB for the same project. - Unity Leisure Cabinet have approved the provision of a £300k loan to Northampton Leisure Trust (NLT) to facilitate purchase a soft play facility, based in Northampton.
-This will be cost-neutral to the Council.
+This will usually be to support local economic development, and may be funded by external borrowing. - 4.14 New borrowing is anticipated in 2015-16 to finance two loans to third parties: - Northampton Town Football Club Cabinet approved in principle the granting of loan finance of up to £12m to support stadia expansion and associated development.
+The final tranches of the loan (£1.5m) will be drawn down in 2015-16.

+- University of Northampton -The Council has worked with the South East Midlands Local Enterprise Partnership (SEMLEP) to secure the LEP project rate from PWLB for a loan facility of £46 million to support the creation of a waterside campus.
+The loan is expected to be drawn down during the last quarter of 2015-16.
+Alongside this Northamptonshire Enterprise Partnership (NEP) has worked with Northamptonshire County Council to secure a further £14m at the LEP project rate from PWLB for the same project. - 4.15 The University of Northampton loan has not yet been included in the Council's own capital programme, but the Council's Treasury Strategy incorporates the limits and permissions required to allow the borrowing to go ahead.